 The Document Method

-Knowing a laundromat's income is only half the equation to determine the performance of the laundromat, or the net operating income.
+Knowing a laundromat's income is only half the equation to determining the performance of the laundromat or the net operating income.
 We also need to determine the expenses of the laundromat.
 There are 4 main things you should be doing when you verify expenses.